 - Cover tightly with lid.

-- Let sit on counter from 4 days to 3 months.
+- Let sit on counter from 2 to 4 weeks.
 If keeping longer than 4 days, be sure to "burp" the jar every few days (preferably outside!) to keep pressure from building up, breaking the jar, and making a smelly mess.

 - Transfer to refrigerator, let it sit for another 4 weeks.

-- Strain contents through a fine mesh strainer.
+- Strain contents through a fine mesh strainer into a glass bowl.
+Let sit a half hour.
 Discard the solids or use to make fish stock.

-- Pour the cloudy brown liquid through a coffee filter.
-This filtering process will take several hours.
+- Pour the strained cloudy brown liquid through a coffee filter set inside a funnel.
+You can funnel directly into one or more glass bottles.
+This filtering process will take several hours or even days.